envatic/chat/README.md

 php artisan vendor:publish
 ```

-This will publish database migrations and a configuration file `musonza_chat.php` in the Laravel config folder.
+This will publish database migrations and a configuration file `envatic_chat.php` in the Laravel config folder.

 ## Configuration

-See `musonza_chat.php` for configuration
+See `envatic_chat.php` for configuration

 Run the migrations: